How to Present Your House for Sale

-Pro Tip: If you need your home to sell quickly, it needs to present just as well as (if not better than) the competition and remain competitively priced.
+Pro Tip: If you want your home to sell quickly, it needs to present just as well as (if not better than) the competition and remain competitively priced.

 Here’s the winning formula:

-Competitive asking price + Good presentation = A quick sale
+Competitive asking price + Good presentation = A quick house sale

 The old saying, “the customer is always right” is worth bearing in mind when getting ready to sell.